 - Scoring you can defend.
 BANT, SPICED, MEDDPICC, or custom, with a rationale per criterion plus metrics like talk ratio, filler words, and discovery coverage.

-- Full-funnel, not just cold calls.
-Add deal notes and the AI buyer holds later-stage threads for ramping AEs, renewals, and post-sale.
+- More than cold calls.
+Add deal notes and the AI buyer can handle discovery, pricing, renewals, and post-sale conversations.

 - Built for regulated sales.
 Where the words carry risk, it scores whether reps hold approved language, and adapts to each industry's title (producer, advisor, loan officer).

-- Real outcomes.
-Roughly 50% faster ramp, 100+ sims per rep in 90 days, and higher first-call confidence.
+- Customer-reported outcomes.
+Customers report roughly 50% faster ramp, 100+ practice calls per rep in 90 days, and higher first-call confidence.

 Watch-outs